MM algorithm

 The MM algorithm is an iterative optimization method which exploits the convexity of a function in order to find its maxima or minima.
 The MM stands for “Majorize-Minimization” or “Minorize-Maximization”, depending on whether the desired optimization is a minimization or a maximization.
-Despite the name, MM itself is not an algorithm, but a description of how to construct an optimization algorithm.
+Despite the name, MM itself is not an algorithm, but a family of optimization algorithms that follow the same construction pattern.

 The expectation–maximization algorithm can be treated as a special case of the MM algorithm.

 However, in the EM algorithm conditional expectations are usually involved, while in the MM algorithm convexity and inequalities are the main focus, and it is easier to understand and apply in most cases.

 History

 The historical basis for the MM algorithm can be dated back to at least 1970, when Ortega and Rheinboldt were performing studies related to line search methods.
 The same concept continued to reappear in different areas in different forms.
 In 2000, Hunter and Lange put forth "MM" as a general framework.
 Recent studies have applied the method in a wide range of subject areas, such as mathematics, statistics, machine learning and engineering.